International Agreement Worker Visa

 Proof of financial maintenance

-It is a requirement of the International Agreement Worker Visa that you must have at least £1,270 in your bank account for at least 28 consecutive days in advance of your the International Agreement Worker Visa application date.
+The International Agreement Worker Visa requires you to have at least £1,270 in your bank account for at least 28 consecutive days before your International Agreement Worker Visa application date.

 Two reasons why you may not need to show proof of financial maintenance may occur if: